EdenPlus/codingground/README.md

 # Coding Ground
 Most things I do will go here as I primarily use coding ground.
 If you want the latest working versions of stuff, you can check the master branch, coding ground likes to post stuff to the default branch so I made the default branch the branch that I'm actively working with and saving to (ActivityDump).

-## A hub page to reach some of the stuff I've done on HTML
+## A hub page to reach a portion of the stuff I've done in HTML
 http://foothillertech.com/student/webdesign/2015/2nd/02_37/index.html

 ## Current Projects: